alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 println(dao.lock(id = "1", contextId = UUID.randomUUID))  // succeeds
 ```

-We also have a small number of tests that go with it, and check it behaves correctly:
+We also have a small number of tests to check it behaves correctly:

 *   It locks an ID/context pair
 *   You can't lock the same ID under different contexts